Specifies an interface or class that will be implemented in the class module in which it appears.

-Note how, in the data entry form, the m_pd variable is declared using the PersonalData interface, and it can be assigned objects of either the Customer or Supplier class since both classes implement the PersonalData interface.
+Note how, in the data entry form, the m_pd variable is declared by using the PersonalData interface, and it can be assigned objects of either the Customer or Supplier class because both classes implement the PersonalData interface.

 'emulate PersonalData inheritance Public Property Let Name(ByVal RHS As String) PersonalData_Name = RHS End Property Public Property Get Name() As String Name = PersonalData_Name End Property Public Property Let Address(ByVal RHS As String) PersonalData_Address = RHS End Property Public Property Get Address() As String Address = PersonalData_Address End Property

 Support and feedback